Factbox: Global airlines' reaction to Ethiopian Airlines crash

 “We are monitoring the situation closely and will not speculate on the cause of the incident at this time.
 We have 13 MAX aircraft in our fleet of 121 Boeing 737s.”

-Compiled by Alexander Cornwell in Dubai; Editing by Mark Potter
+Compiled by Alexander Cornwell in Dubai and Chandini Monnappa in Bangalore; Editing by Mark Potter and Shreejay Sinha